dsmjs/talk-proposals/.github/ISSUE_TEMPLATE.md

 * do you have a preferred hosting location?

+## Presentation

+* will you be presenting from a mac or windows machine? (this gives us an idea of what options are available to connect to the presentation equipment)

+* are the ports available limited in any way?

+* do you have your own adapters for connecting to a projector, etc?

 ## You

 * would you like your name displayed the same as your github profile?